Final Fantasy Origins Cheats - Playstation

 After you get the Healing Staff, get in a battle with any weaker monsters.
 Kill all but one of them, then have someone use the staff and the others in your party use equipment that do not do anything.
 Continue until fully healed.
 This works well when going into the Ice Cave after the long river ride.

-Final Fantasy: Adamant Mech
+Final Fantasy: Adamant location

 Go through the Sky Castle until you find a room that appears to repeat itself over and over.
 If you are very lucky, you will fight a battle robot called War Mech that has powerful attacks.
 This can take awhile, since War Mech is the rarest enemy you can encounter randomly.